 Although he’s a beloved character from J.R.R.
 Tolkien’s The Lord of the Rings book series, Peter Jackson didn’t include Tom Bombadil in The Fellowship of the Ring movie, despite his memorable appearance in the book.
 Believing Bombadil would simply slow down the action and that the scene didn’t move the main Sauron/Ring story forward, the director cut the character during the film's development.
 Poor ol' Tom was also left out of Ralph Bakshi's 1978 animated adaptation of The Lord of the Rings for the same reason.

 Dr. Martin Guitierrez is the only character who appears in both Jurassic Park and The Lost World novels without appearing in any of the film adaptations.
 In the books, he’s an American biologist who lives in Costa Rica and identifies a small dinosaur that attacked a little girl as the lizard Basiliscus amoratus.
 But as he learns more about this creature, he begins to doubt his identification.
-Some of the opening chapters of the Jurassic Park novel were not used in the film, but were later repurposed for The Lost World: Jurassic Park sequel.
+Some of the opening chapters of the Jurassic Park novel weren't used in the film, but were later repurposed for The Lost World: Jurassic Park sequel.

 Captain Marvel (Carol Danvers, then in the role of Ms. Marvel) is one of the most powerful members of the Avengers team.
 She played an integral role in the comic event Civil War during the mid-2000s, but she doesn’t appear at all in the Marvel Cinematic Universe version.
 In the comic book, the future Captain Marvel was on Team Iron Man and urged the superpowered to unmask and to obey the Superhero Registration Act.
-Captain Marvel didn’t appear in the movie because her character wasn’t introduced (or teased) in the Marvel film franchise yet.
-Now, of course, she's got her own standalone film and will be a key part of Avengers: Endgame and the next phase of the MCU (with Oscar-winner Brie Larson playing the lead role, hit theaters in 2019.
+Captain Marvel didn’t appear in the movie because her character hadn't been introduced (or teased) in the Marvel film franchise at that point.
+A standalone Captain Marvel film, with Oscar-winner Brie Larson playing the lead role, hit theaters in 2019.
 Not long after that film came out, the character also made an appearance in Avengers: Endgame.